Meet the team

 We also want to thank Live Well with Pain for hosting the Festival site, the Liz and Terry Bramall Foundation for their financial support and the PPA.

-Louise – Patient Advocate, especially on Pain and Opioids
+Louise – Chairperson – Patient Advocate with Special Interest in Pain and Opioids

 I live with the pain of Fibromyalgia and Arthritis.
 For over 13 years I was on prescription opioids, which caused my health to deteriorate severely.
 My pain had increased so much that I was almost immobile, living between the bed and the armchair.
 However, through a wonderful Clinical Nurse Specialist at my local Pain Rehabilitation Service, I went into hospital to come off the opioids rapidly.
-This was four years ago and heralded the beginning of my recovery.
+This was in 2017 and heralded the beginning of my recovery.

 I now manage my pain by walking and swimming daily.
-I still live with pain, but I manage it much better.
+I still live with pain, but I manage it much better by being as active as I possibly can.
 You can see more of my journey in this video.

 It’s now my personal mission to try to help as many people as possible: both people living with pain and healthcare professionals.

-Hence, I am Vice Chair of British Pain Society’s Patient Voice Committee, Chair of Get Involved Committee at Torbay & South Devon NHS Foundation Trust Pain Rehabilitation Service, lay member of the Physiotherapy Pain Association Executive Committee and sit on the National Institute for Clinical Excellence Safe Prescribing of Opioids, Gabapentinoids, Antidepressants & Z-Drugs Committee and the National MSK Steering Group.
+I am Vice-Chair of British Pain Society’s Patient Voice Committee, Chair of Get Involved Committee at Torbay & South Devon NHS Foundation Trust Pain Rehabilitation Service, lay member of the Physiotherapy Pain Association Executive Committee and sit on the NICE (National Institute for Clinical Excellence) Safe Prescribing of Opioids, Gabapentinoids, Antidepressants & Z-Drugs Committee to name just some of my national commitments.

 Karen – making sure that the Carers get cared about too!